Fishing Belmont Wharf, Lake Macquarie Guide

 Species Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec

 Current month highlighted.
-Peak = prime season, Good = adjacent months, - = slow.
+Peak = best months, Good = adjacent months, - = slow.

 Local Tips